11:00 AM

 Virtual Room 2

-The purpose of the Sociology of Disability Research Cluster is to connect sociologists and like-minded scholars whose work focuses on the sociology of disability.
-Our goal is to build and strengthen partnerships and to share information.
-This meeting is open to current members and those interested in learning more about our cluster activities.
+Sign-up to receive login details for this session : The Political Sociology and Social Movements Research Cluster meeting is open to currentmembers and those interested in learning more about our cluster activities and becoming new members.
 Attendees will have an opportunity to network with others working in this field of research and/or teaching.
 We welcome feedback on our current activities and encourage suggestions for future initiatives.
-Session Organizers: Athena Elafros, University of Lethbridge Chris Churchill, University of Lethbridge
+Session Organizer: Omar Faruque, University of New Brunswick

 Political Sociology and Social Movements Research Cluster